codebysumit/100-days-of-deep-learning-challenge/README.md

-# 🚨 100 Days of Deep Learning Challenge: KICKOFF!🚀
+# 🚨 100 Days of Deep Learning Challenge 🚀